Corpus Christi Wrongful Death Attorney

 - Loss of comfort, companionship, and care

 Receiving the funds to cover some or all of your current expenses can mean relieving your family of a severe source of stress and anxiety during an exceptionally trying time.

 Losing a family member to natural or expected causes is terrible enough.
 Having to experience the unspeakable shock and pain of losing a loved one suddenly, in a preventable accident, can be almost unbearable.
 The emotional suffering would be difficult enough to handle, but you can also find yourself in a dire financial position.
 Unpaid medical expenses, funeral costs, and the loss of a provider in your household can send you into debt.

 If you lost someone you love in a preventable accident, you might be legally due financial compensation to help you with unanticipated costs.
 At Brunkenhoefer, P.C.
-Injury Attorneys, our compassionate wrongful death attorneys are ready to shoulder your legal burdens.
+Injury Attorney, our compassionate wrongful death attorney is ready to shoulder your legal burdens.
 We are prepared to respectfully fight to get justice for your loved one and to secure the monetary recompense you need.
 Contact us today at 361-888-8808 to speak with a caring legal professional about how we can help you.